-The purpose of the community mental health system is to support adults and children with intellectual and developmental disabilities, adults with serious mental illness and co-occurring disorders (including co-occurring substance abuse disorders), and children with serious emotional disturbance to live successfully in their communities-achieving community inclusion and participation, independence, and productivity.
-Person-Centered Planning (PCP) enables individuals to identify and achieve their personal goals.
+The purpose of the community mental health system is to support adults and children with intellectual and developmental disabilities (DD), adults with serious mental illness and co-occurring disorders (including co-occurring substance abuse disorders), and children with serious emotional disturbance (SED) to live successfully in their communities - achieving community inclusion and participation, independence, and productivity.
+Person-centered planning (PCP) enables individuals to identify and achieve their personal goals.
 As described below, PCP for minors (family-driven and youth-guided practice) involves the whole family.

-PCP is a way for people to plan their lives in their communities, set the goals that they want to achieve, and develop a plan for how to accomplish them.
-PCP is required by state law[the Michigan Mental Health Code (the Code)] and federal law [the Home and Community Based Services (HCBS) Final Rule and the Medicaid Managed Care Rules] as the way that people receiving services and supports from the community mental health system plan how those supports are going to enable them to achieve their life goals.
-The process is used to plan the life that the person aspires to have, considering various options-taking the individual's goals, hopes, strengths, and preferences and weaving them into plans for the future.
-Through PCP, a person is engaged in decision making, problem solving, monitoring progress, and making needed adjustments to goals and supports and services provided in a timely manner.
-PCP is a process that involves support and input from those people who care about the person doing the planning.
+PCP is a way for individuals to plan their life in their community, set the goals that they want to achieve, and develop a plan for how to accomplish those goals.
+PCP is required by state law, (the Michigan Mental Health Code (MMHC)), and federal law, (the Home and Community Based Services (HCBS) Final Rule and the Medicaid Managed Care Rules), as the way that individuals receiving services and supports from the community mental health system plan how those supports are going to enable them to achieve their life goals.
+The process is used to plan the life that the individual aspires to have considering various options - taking the individual's goals, hopes, strengths, and preferences and weaving them into plans for the future.
+Through PCP, an individual is engaged in decision making, problem solving, monitoring progress, and making needed adjustments to goals and supports and services provided in a timely manner.
+PCP is a process that involves support and input from those individuals who care about the individual doing the planning.
 The PCP process is used any time an individual's goals, desires, circumstances, choices, or needs change.
-While PCP is the required planning approach for mental health and I/DD services provided by the CMHSP system, PCP can include planning for other public supports and privately-funded services chosen by the person.
+While PCP is the required planning approach for mental health and intellectual and DD services provided by the CMHSP system, PCP can include planning for other public supports and privately funded services chosen by the individual.

-The HCBS Final Rule requires that Medicaid-funded services and supports be integrated in and support full access to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community to the same degree of access as individuals not receiving such services and supports.
+The Home and Community Based Services (HCBS) Final Rule requires that Medicaid-funded services and supports be integrated in and support full access to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community to the same degree of access as individuals not receiving such services and supports.
 42 CFR 441.700 et. seq.
-The HCBS Final Rule also requires that PCP be used to identify and reflect choice of services and supports funded by the mental health system.
+The HCBS Final Rule also requires that PCP be used to identify and reflect choice of services and supports funded by the community mental health system.

-Through the PCP process, a person and those he or she has selected to support him or her:
+Through the PCP process, an individual and those he/she has selected to support him/her:

 - a.
-Focus on the person's life goals, interests, desires, choices, strengths and abilities as the foundation for the PCP process. - b.
-Identify outcomes based on the person's life goals, interests, strengths, abilities, desires and choices. - c.
-Make plans for the person to achieve identified outcomes. - d.
-Determine the services and supports the person needs to work toward or achieve outcomes including, but not limited to, services and supports available through the community mental health system. - e.
-After the PCP process, develop an Individual Plan of Services (IPOS) that directs the provision of supports and services to be provided through the community mental health services program (CMHSP).
+Focus on the individual's life goals, interests, desires, choices, strengths, and abilities as the foundation for the PCP process. - b.
+Identify outcomes based on the individual's life goals, interests, strengths, abilities, desires, and choices. - c.
+Make plans for the individual to achieve identified outcomes. - d.
+Determine the services and supports the individual needs to work toward or achieve outcomes including, but not limited to, those services and supports available through the community mental health system. - e.
+After the PCP process, develop an Individual Plan of Services (IPOS) that directs the provision of supports and services to be provided through the Community Mental Health Services Program (CMHSP).